morheus9/Docs/Kubespray_debian_11.md

 ```

-## Step 2: Prepare your ansible master-machine.
+## Step 2: Prepare your ansible master-machine:

 1) Login with your user (not root) and add sudo: